mlflow/mlflow/docs/source/R-api.rst

 Restore Experiment
 ==================

-Restore an experiment marked for deletion.
+Restores an experiment marked for deletion.
 This also restores associated metadata, runs, metrics, and params.
 If experiment uses FileStore, underlying artifacts associated with experiment are also restored.